-All of these documents are also available as packs (see below) enabling you to purchase all of the required documents at a reduced price.
+These documents are also available in pack form allowing you to buy all of the documents you need at a one-off reduced cost.

 Affidavit of means - applicant (FL010)

 The document is used to disclose the financial position of the applicant who is required to provide details of their assets, liabilities, income and pensions as applicable.
 They must also provide details of their living expenses.